mruiz7797/double-seven-guitars/docs/testing.md

 ### Unfixed bugs

 The form is not functional in that the data is not taken or stored anywhere appropriate.
-In this instance the Code Institute Form Dump was used.
+In this instance, the Code Institute Form Dump was used.
 This functionality is out of the scope of this course thus far and so has been left out.

 ## Testing for accessibility